UserZeca/Landing-Pages/LANDING_PAGES/Project One/README.md

 The objective was to complete the follows tasks:
 - [X] Create responsive HTML / CSS based on the layout above
 - [X] Implement a phone mask, in the following format (99) 99999-9999, using Javascript
+- [X] Be as faithful as possible to the proposed designer

 ## Development